Technologicat/unpythonic/README.md

 ### Dynamic scoping

-A bit like global variables, but slightly better-behaved.
+Like global variables, but better-behaved.
 Useful for sending some configuration parameters through several layers of function calls without changing their API.
 Best used sparingly.
 Similar to [Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html).
 Also known as *special variables* in some Lisps.

 There's a singleton, `dyn`, which emulates dynamic scoping: